ishandandekar/This_Is_A_Disaster/README.md

 ## Contributions

 I appreciate feedback on potential improvements and/or if you see an error that I've made!
 If you would like to contribute on improveing the code or even the documentation then do a pull request with the notebook and helper functions! and help in the future development :smile: If you have any doubts regarding the code, make sure to add an 'Issue' in the issues tab of the repository and I'll get to it as soon as I can.

+A special thanks to [Daniel Bourke](https://www.mrdbourke.com/) for this project.

 #### TODO: